British MPs reject Brexit deal for second time

 It did not take long for Brexit-supporting MPs in May's Conservative party, and her allies, Northern Ireland's Democratic Unionist Party (DUP), to declare their opposition.

-Opposition Labour leader Jeremy Corbyn also urged parliament to vote down May's plan.

-"After three months of running down the clock, the prime minister has, despite very extensive delays, achieved not a single change to the withdrawal agreement," he said.

-Some eurosceptics changed their mind, however, urging their colleagues not to risk everything.
+Some eurosceptics did change their mind, urging their colleagues not to risk everything.

 Former minister Edward Leigh said: "You may not like the deal, it's not perfect, but it delivers Brexit and let's go for it."

+But the margin of Tuesday's defeat was not substantially smaller than the 230-vote thumping the plan suffered on Jan 15.

-The pound, which has been highly volatile since the 2016 referendum which saw Britons narrowly vote to leave the EU, made gains against the euro after May's deal on Monday but fell sharply on Tuesday as it became increasingly clear the deal would be defeated.
+The pound, which has been highly volatile since the 2016 referendum, initially rose after the vote but then sank against both the euro and dollar.

 'NO THIRD CHANCE'